 5. Troubleshooting and support

 If your go-to app suddenly crashes, prompt and effective support is crucial.
 By analyzing the journey, SaaS providers identify potential pain points and ensure their support systems are equipped to address issues swiftly.
-This contributes to an overall positive experience, even in challenging moments.
+This contributes to an overall positive buying experience, even in challenging moments.

 6. Renewal and upselling opportunities